-- Executive officers may defer 1% to 35% of their monthly salary and 1% to 100% of the cash portion of the MIP award.
-They may also defer excess pre-tax contributions if the UPS 401(k) Savings Plan fails the annual average deferral percentage test. - Non-employee directors may defer retainer fees quarterly. - Elections are made annually for the following calendar year.
+• Executive officers may defer 1% to 35% of their monthly salary and 1% to 100% of the cash portion of the MIP award.
+They may also defer excess pre-tax contributions if the UPS 401(k) Savings Plan fails the annual average deferral percentage test.